 During pre-construction phase, labour sheds should be constructed with proper sanitation and other required facilities before the commencement of construction activities for embankment works.
 A suitable site shall be selected and prepared by cleaning bushes, weed, trees etc. Alignment of embankments has to be fixed with adequate base width.
 Base stripping and removal of trees, weed etc. will be done as per instruction of the Engineer in charge.
 The tools required for construction of embankments will be procured during this period.
 After validating the final design, excavation of soil/carried earth will be followed and deposited in a selected area.
 Soil will be dumped with layers.
 At the same time, each layer (of 1.5 feet) of dumped soil will be compacted by compactor machine.
-The sloping and shaping of embankment will be developed after proper compaction of layers.
-Then required turfing with grass will be provided on embankment.
+The sloping and shaping of embankment will be provided on embankment.
 Watering and fertilizing will also be provided.